Guide to the Frederick A. Milan papers

-Dates: circa 1943-1995.
+Dates: circa 1870-1995, bulk 1942-1995.

-Volume of collection: 9.5 cubic feet.
+Volume of collection: 8 cubic feet.

 Collection summary: Papers of an anthropologist, linguist, and human physiologist who worked in Alaska and other Arctic regions.

 Frederick A. Milan was born in 1924 and grew up in Waltham, Massachusetts.
-In 1948, he enrolled at the University of Alaska Fairbanks, where he studied anthropology and linguists and graduated in 1952.
-He received a PhD from the University of Wisconsin in 1962.
-During his studies in Fairbanks, Milan worked as an assistant on the Harvard Peabody Museum’s anthropological expedition to the Aleutian Islands in 1949 and also as an archaeological assistant at Deering and Kodiak during the summers of 1950 and 1952.
+In 1948, he enrolled at the University of Alaska, where he received a B.A. in anthropology and linguistics in 1952.
+In 1959, he received an M.S. in anthropology from the University of Wisconsin Madison.
+In 1962, Milan received a Ph.D. in physical anthropology with a linguistics minor, also from the University of Wisconsin Madison.
+During his studies at the University of Alaska, Milan worked as an assistant on the Harvard Peabody Museum’s anthropological expedition to the Aleutian Islands in 1949 and as an archaeological assistant at Deering and Kodiak during the summers of 1950 and 1952.
 In 1953, Milan began studying the effects of cold exposure, first at the U.S. Air Force Arctic Aeromedical Laboratory (where he also participated in the Mount Wrangell Research Project in 1954) and at the International Geophysical Year Little America Base in Antarctica in 1956-1957.
 In 1957 and 1959, he also participated in physiological studies of temperature regulation in native peoples of Australia and Chile.
-Beginning in the 1960s, Milan became involved in the physiological study of northern peoples and was appointed chairman of the Eskimo Study Program; the results of this study were published in 1980 as The Human Biology of Circumpolar Populations, edited by Milan.
+Beginning in the 1960s, Milan became involved in the physiological study of northern peoples and was appointed chairman of the Eskimo Study Program.
+The results of this study were published in 1980 as The Human Biology of Circumpolar Populations, edited by Milan.
 He was also instrumental in establishing, with C. Earl Albrecht and others, the International Symposium on Circumpolar Health in 1967 and served as president and board member of the American Society for Circumpolar Health.
 In later years, Milan was Professor of Human Ecology and Anthropology at University of Alaska Fairbanks.
 Frederick Milan died in 1995.

 Arrangement: The materials in this collection are organized in the original order in which they arrived at the Archives.
-Some materials in Boxes 1 and 2 have been re-foldered.

-Digitized copies: This collection has not been digitized.
+Digitized copies: Digital copies of collection material not available online.
 For information about obtaining digital copies, please contact Archives and Special Collections.